Mala GPR for Heritage & Archaeology research

 The system integrates with RTK GPS to support GPR data with sub inch GPS accuracy.
 Interpreted GPR data is delivered as a .dxf file, an extension recognised by CAD and similar GIS software packages.

 3D GPR Mapping is also useful for applications such as archaeological and heritage investigations.
-Similarly to cemetery investigations, specific care needs to be taken with the survey approach to minimise community and individual concern and to instil confidence about the project.
+Similarly to cemetery investigations, specific care needs to be taken with the survey approach to minimise community and individual concern and to instill confidence about the project.
 Archaeological and heritage targets need to be carefully examined to ensure their historical value is maintained and not disturbed.

 REQUEST MORE INFO